 A nice early start departing Hyden gave us plenty of time to grab a coffee from one of the roadside stalls and head south towards the famous Esperance.

-On arrival we were greeted by kangaroos bounding down endless white sandy beaches and red rocks mixed with the perfect blue ocean hues of the Great Australian Bite; this spot is one not to be missed!
+On arrival we were greeted by kangaroos bounding down endless white sandy beaches and red rocks mixed with the perfect blue ocean hues of the Great Australian Bite; this spot is not one to be missed!

-I’d be lying if I said that after visiting 47 countries, living in The Whitsundays and travelling most of Australia, this didn’t make it to my top three places to visit.
+I’d be lying if I said that after visiting 47 countries, living in The Whitsundays and travelling most of Australia, this didn’t make it into my top three places to visit.
 It’s just an absolute ripper!

 After grabbing the morning caffeine kick from Downtown Espresso, it was time to head into what’s by far my favourite national park in Australia.
 Cape Le Grand gives you plenty to explore, from the ultimate lookout up Frenchmans Peak, to clarity like you have never seen before in Hellfire Bay

-By camping just metres away from the water in the Le Grand beach campsite, we had the opportunity to get up close and personal with the kangaroos at sunrise and experience something not found in any other country in the world.
+By camping just metres away from the water in the Le Grand beach campground we had the opportunity to get up close and personal with the kangaroos at sunrise and experience something not found in any other country in the world.

 Get Lucky Bay